Join our panel of experts as we look at the legal victories of the LGBTQ community, and the many challenges that still remain.

-McCarl’s publications have appeared in the Stanford Journal of International Law, Hastings Constitutional Law Quarterly, and Real Estate Law Journal among others.
+McCarl’s writings have appeared in the Stanford Journal of International Law, Hastings Constitutional Law Quarterly, Real Estate Law Journal, and elsewhere.